MerkDak/plinky-webusb-test/README.md

 - `onReceive`
 - `onReceiveError`

-### `PlinkyManager` class
+### `PlinkyMachine`

-This class contains the abstraction and state machine (`PlinkyMachine`) to interface with Plinky through `WebUSBPlinky`.
+State machine to interface with Plinky through `WebUSBPlinky`.
 It is used to wire up the UI to the machine.

 `PlinkyMachine` has these states: